rafiberlin/s2020_image_caption_deep_nl/README.md

 an invalid number.
 Recommended value is 1.0.
 To skip its use, set the parameter to null
 * weight_decay: used for both optimizer, allows to use regularization.
 Set it to 0 to disable it.
 * compute_val_loss: parameter dependent of training_report_frequency.
 It will monitor the total loss on the validation set at the frequency defined in training_report_frequency.
-If the total validation loss starts to grow bigger, the training will stop and the last model before this loss increase will be saved.
 * gold_eval_with_original: If set to true, the original reference labels, which does not contain any <UNK> token to flag unknown words will be used to calculate the Bleu Score.
 * save_eval_results: If set to true, it will allow to store evaluation results under model storage
+* keep_best_val_loss:   Used with "compute_val_loss".
+If the total validation loss starts to grow bigger, the training will stop and the last model before this loss increase will be saved.
 All these parameters will influence the name of the saved model.

-For example, based on the training configuration, a valid model name could be:
+* keep_best_total_loss: dependent on training_report_frequency.
+If set to true, training loop will be stopped early to reload the previous model, if the total loss stops decreasing For example, based on the training configuration, a valid model name could be:

 lp1_img256_mobilenet_gru_l4_hdim512_emb300_lr0.001_wd1e-05_epo300_bat32_do0.35_cut2_can3_with_norm_ie_s_ic.pt